sid779/Grid-2.0-Electronic-Invoicing-using-Image-Processing/README.md

 * Install Imagemagick
 * Install `requirements.txt` using pip.
 ### Using the product:
-* clone the project in a local directory.
+* Clone the project in a local directory.
-* open the local cloned directory.
+* Open the local cloned directory.
 * Use command line.
 * Run command ` python final.py "full filename.pdf PATH" ` .
 * Output will be shown in a excel file named `filename.xlsx` .